marioizquierdo/enablePlaceholder/README.md

     :-moz-placeholder { color: #ccc; }           /* native support for firefox */
     .placeholder { color: #ccc; } /* fallback solution by EnablePlaceholder ("withPlaceholderClass" option) */

-*Note*: the styles have to be applied three times, if you use the comma separated selector it will not work.
+*Note*: the styles have to be repeated three times, if you use the comma separated selector it will not work.

 *Note*: be aware that some browsers do not support any styling on placeholder text, even they implement the HTML5 placeholder functionality ([more info on styling the HTML5 placeholder](http://blog.ajcw.com/2011/02/styling-the-html5-placeholder/)).